Topic Explainer8 min read

 The calculation of SSD is based on the higher of the actual selling price or the market value of the property at the point of sale.
 For the RES exam, you will likely encounter scenario-based questions requiring you to determine the exact percentage applicable.

 Consider a scenario where a client buys a condominium for S$1.5 million and exercises the Option to Purchase (OTP) on 1 January 2024.
 If they sell the property on 15 December 2024 for S$1.6 million, they fall within the 'up to 1 year' bracket.
 The SSD would be 12% of S$1.6 million, totaling S$192,000.
 For RES exam candidates, this topic falls under Taxation in Paper 2.
 You can practice questions on this in the Prepare app.
-Understanding these calculations is vital to achieving the 75% passing threshold required for the 80 MCQ questions across both papers.
+Understanding these calculations is vital to achieving the passing mark of 60 for each paper required for the 80 MCQ questions across both papers.

-The SSD rate for residential property is 12% if sold within the first year, 8% within the second year, and 4% within the third year, calculated based on the higher of the actual selling price or the market value of the property at the time of disposal.
+The SSD rate for residential property is 16% if sold within the first year, 12% within the second year, 8% within the third year, and 4% within the fourth year for properties acquired on or after 4 July 2025, calculated based on the higher of the actual selling price or the market value of the property at the time of disposal.

 Defining Acquisition and Disposal Dates for RES Candidates